Project Location: Fairmont, West Virginia

 Slaubaugh agreed: “Mitsubishi Electric’s web-based controls are a top-of-line building control system.
 With 3-D, interactive graphics, the system allows you to adjust temperature on an entire floor, an entire building or the whole complex.
 We were also able to tie in and control our Energy Recovery System from Engineered Air.”

 In addition to having superior control over occupant comfort, the university has plans to take full advantage of the energy savings.
-Heath said, “They are going to conduct an energy saving analysis at the start of the 2017 school year and try to achieve an ENERGY STAR® certification.
+Heath said, “They are going to conduct an energy saving analysis at the start of the 2017 school year and try to achieve an Energy Star® certification.

 With Mitsubishi Electric VRF in place at the University Terrace apartments, Fairmont State University can now offer students a comfortable living environment without fear of paying too much in utility bills.
 Slaubaugh said, “We are not regretting this decision because of the energy savings.
 The system does everything we wanted.”